 The majority of students come from economically disadvantaged backgrounds and require considerable financial assistance.
 Without the opportunities they get at Boys Town, most pupils would have little chance to break out of the multi-generational circle of poverty.

 When it was founded, it was decided that the boys and girls institutions should be separate due to the different perceived needs of each group.
 There is a sister organisation to Boys Town Jerusalem which was founded at the same time.

-The school’s annual operating budget is approximately $11 million and as it is a state school it receives funding from the government which amounts to approximately two-thirds of the annual operating budget, the deficit needs to be made up by worldwide fundraising efforts.
+The school’s annual operating budget is approximately $11 million.
+As it is a state school it receives funding from the government which amounts to approximately two-thirds of the annual operating budget.
+The deficit needs to be made up by worldwide fundraising efforts.

 Students are encouraged to live on campus and this is seen as key to Boys Town’s success.
-It means that students to separate themselves from challenging home environments which are often detrimental to their educational development and allows students to receive the support they need encourages them to develop a more responsible and self-reliant attitude.
+It means that students separate themselves from challenging home environments which are often detrimental to their educational development and allows students to receive the support they need.

-Learning about Jewish heritage, laws and customs are an important aspect of the curriculum and is used to inspire and prepare students for their duties as citizens of the Jewish State.
+Learning about Jewish heritage, laws and customs is an important aspect of the curriculum and is used to inspire and prepare students for their duties as citizens of the Jewish State.